-Approved Independent School: means an independent school that meets the requirements in RuleSection 2223.3, Section 2224 or Section 2226, and Section 2227. as well as the requirements in SBE RuleSection 2225 (tuition from public funds). and SBE Rule 2226 (Application).
+Approved Independent School: means an independent school that meets the requirements in RuleSections 2223.3- and 2224, as well as the requirements in SBE RuleSection 22295 (Approval to Receive Public Tuition; Special Education Approval) tuition from public funds) and SBE Rule 2226 (Application).

-Approved Independent School Ineligible to Receive Public Funds: means an independent school that meets the requirements in SBE Rules 2226 (Application) and 2227 (Approval) Section 2223, Section 2224 or Section 2226, and Section 2227 but does not meet the requirements of rules concerning the delivery of special education services in SBE Rule Section 2229.
+Approved Independent School Ineligible to Receive Public Funds: means an independent school that meets the requirements in SBE Rules 2226 (Application) and 2227 (Approval) Section 2223 and 2224 but does not meet the requirements of rules concerning the delivery of special education services in SBE Rule Section 2229.